golovach-ivan/Correct-by-Construction/competitors/kadena.md

 ### Formal verification

-As a general rule, invariants have vocabulary for talking about the shape of data, whereas properties also add vocabulary for talking about function inputs and outputs, and database interactions.

 With Pact’s system, you can specify particular properties in order to prove they are true for all possible inputs and states, but unlike full specification, you don’t need to specify every detail of your program.

 The Yoke formal verification system starts by compiling Pact smart contract code directly into the SMT-LIB2 language.
 This code can then be loaded into the Z3 theorem prover, yielding a system usable by experts in SMT techniques.

 Yoke offers a simple domain specific language (DSL) that can be inserted directly into Pact code to express inviolable business rules.

-To write safe smart contracts you need a safe language.
-Pact is immutable, deterministic, and Turing-incomplete, fighting bugs and exploits while offering the full power of a high-level language.
-Atomic transactions keep your data sane.

-With Pact’s system, you can specify particular properties in order to prove they are true for all possible inputs and states, but unlike full specification, you don’t need to specify every detail of your program.

 Pact 2.4 introduces a powerful new system to allow developers to specify **properties** and **invariants** right next to their code.

+The big difference here is that these properties and invariants, along with the Pact code itself, are directly compiled into **SMT-LIB2** to be verified by the **Z3** theorem prover, an extremely powerful tool that can test the entire universe of inputs and database states with lightning speed, ensuring that the code can never violate these rules.

+#### Properties

+**Properties** has vocabulary for talking about function inputs and outputs, and database interactions.

 **Properties** are used on functions to establish behavior that must be enforced no matter what inputs are provided, or what state the blockchain database is in, and resemble “contracts” from languages like Racket or Eiffel.

+#### Invariants

+**Invariants** have vocabulary for talking about the shape of data.

+Pact’s **invariants** correspond to a simplified initial step towards refinement types, from the world of formal verification.

 **Invariants** are rules governing database columns, ensuring that no code that ever writes to the database can ever violate those rules, resembling database constraints in traditional RDBMSs.

-The big difference here is that these properties and invariants, along with the Pact code itself, are directly compiled into **SMT-LIB2** to be verified by the **Z3** theorem prover, an extremely powerful tool that can test the entire universe of inputs and database states with lightning speed, ensuring that the code can never violate these rules.

 ### Pact Links
 #### Info